shatrup/HappyFeets/README.md

 Libraries - fpdf Library

+# Software Reaquired to run Projects
+XAMPP OR LAMP Sever
+MYSQL Databses

+Step to run the project
+1) Import the database files  localhost.sql in Your sql Database.
+This will create all necessory Tables in your database.
+2) Start the XAMPP server and store the project your http folder
-On downloading the project - open index.php in your browser
+3) open index.php in your browser